AriFordsham/GHCWiki/debugging/compiled-code.md

 (see [ CLabel.hs](http://darcs.haskell.org/ghc/compiler/cmm/CLabel.hs)
 for a table of these).
+Note that if you're matching up assembly with C-- and (info) tables next to code is enabled (as it is by default), then code that is named `entry` is equivalent to `info` symbols in the final binary.

 For example: